 - Students assessed and met at their current functional level with regular progress measurement

-- THINK class for special attention in the area of focus and increasing attention span, self-regulation, and decision making
+- Critical thinking classes for special attention in the area of focus and increasing attention span, self-regulation, and decision making

 - Help for children struggling with motor skills such as poor grasp patterns and difficulty manipulating smaller objects

 - Help for children struggling with handwriting skills and handwriting legibility

 - Help for children struggling with poor hand strength (can’t hold a pencil correctly, press too hard on the pencil)

 - Help for children struggling with sensory processing (can’t sit still, frequent fidgeting, have a hard time staying focused when challenged)

 - Help for children struggling with the right/left side of their body, knowing their right from their left, or coordinating both sides of their body together

 - Support for children with dysgraphia

 - ADHD and sensory processing disorder

 - Help for children struggling with body awareness (clumsy kids who drop things, frequently bump into things).

 - The therapist will collaborate with the family to ensure understanding and reinforcement of the home program